-Between STAPLES Center, the NOKIA Theatre, Club NOKIA and the Conga Room, the $2.5 billion entertainment district L.A.
+Between STAPLES Center, Microsoft Theater, Club NOKIA and the Conga Room, the $2.5 billion entertainment district L.A.
 LIVE is worth the Downtown trip alone for the music junkie, but the true aficionado has one more reason to make the visit an extended one: the GRAMMY Museum®.
 The museum, which opened in late 2008, includes four floors and more than 30,000 square feet of interactive exhibits that give a full history of rock, R&B, country, and hip-hop music, among other genres, and regularly hosts music acts for intimate shows and discussions in its Clive Davis Theater.

 Finally, for those looking to pay tribute to their music heroes in a more spiritual sense, many of rock, pop, jazz and punk music's most influential figures are buried in the LA area.
 Here's a short list of final resting places, where a little gospel may be in order: